A business cycle is the upward and downward movements of economic activity over time.

 Depressions are the severest of recessions.
 The United States has only experienced one depression since 1900, the Great Depression in the 1930s.
 It began in August 1929.
 RGDP fell 27 percent by 1933.
 Nearly 25 percent of American workers lost their jobs.
 The lowest point in a business cycle, or trough, was reached in 1933.
-After 1933 production slowly began to increase, but it was not until 1936 that production finally reached the pre-Depression level.
+After 1933, production slowly began to increase, but it was not until 1936 that production finally reached the pre-Depression level.
 Companies were reluctant to hire, so unemployment remained very high.
 It was not until World War II that employment rates fully rebounded.

 A recession or depression eventually ends when the economy begins to grow again.
 A growth period is an expansion, and the RGDP increases.
-During an expansion, businesses begin to hire more people and invest in capital.
-Their sales and incomes increase.
+During an expansion, businesses hire more people and invest in capital.
+Their sales and profits increase.
 The turning points in the business cycle are the troughs, where a recession ends and an expansion begins, and the peaks, where an expansion ends and a recession begins.

 Characteristics of a Business Cycle

 Varying Length: Business cycles vary in length.
 The economy grew over 600 percent between 1945 and 2013.
-There were 11 business cycles in the US during this period according to the National Bureau of Economic Research, the agency that determines whether the US economy has entered a recession.
+There were 11 business cycles in the US during this period, according to the National Bureau of Economic Research, the agency that determines whether the US economy has entered a recession.
 Follow the link below to the National Bureau of Economic Research website to view all of the US cycles since 1857.

 Varying Peaks and Troughs The positive trend line illustrates the continued strength of the US economy.
 Each succeeding peak and trough of the business cycle is higher than the prior one.
 Business cycles also vary in amplitude.
-In other words, the magnitude of expansions and recessions fluctuate over time.
+In other words, the magnitude of expansions and recessions fluctuates over time.
 For example, during the ten-year expansion between 1991 and 2001, the economy grew 2.7 percent in 1993 but 4.1 percent in 2000.
 Recessions have a negative growth rate because the economy is contracting.
 The worst recession since 1945 was the Great Recession, where the economy contracted three percent in 2009.
 This is 50 percent more than the two percent decline in 1982.
 Recessions always bring hardship, but the magnitude of hardship differs dramatically.
 Of course, the recession in 1982 was more severe than the recession in 2008 for those who lost their jobs in 1982 and retained their jobs in 2008!